input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

 ### When

 This is the most complex constructor for contracts, with the form `When cases timeout cont`.
-It is a contract that is *triggered on actions*, which may or may not happen at any particular slot: what happens when various actions happen is described by the cases in the contract.
+It is a contract *triggered on actions*, which may or may not happen at any particular slot: what happens when various actions happen is described by the cases in the contract.

 In the contract `When cases timeout cont`, the list `cases` contains a collection of cases.
 Each case has the form `Case ac co` where `ac` is an action and `co` a continuation (another contract).
 When a particular action, for example, `ac`, happens, the state is updated accordingly and the contract will continue as the corresponding continuation `co`.

-In order to make sure that the contract makes progress eventually, the contract `When cases timeout cont` will continue as `cont` once the `timeout`, a slot number, is reached.
+To make sure that the contract makes progress eventually, the contract `When cases timeout cont` will continue as `cont` once the `timeout`, a slot number, is reached.

 ### Let

-A let contract `Let id val cont` allows a contract to *record* a value, in a particular point in time, and give it a name using an identifier.
-In this case, the expression `val` is evaluated, and stored with the name `id`.
+A let contract `Let id val cont` allows a contract to *record* a value, at a particular point in time, and gives it a name using an identifier.
+In this case, the expression `val` is evaluated and stored with the name `id`.
 The contract then continues as `cont`.

-As well as allowing us to use abbreviations, this mechanism also means that we can capture and save volatile values that might be changing with time, e.g. the current price of oil, or the current slot number, at a particular point in the execution of the contract, to be used later on in contract execution.
+As well as allowing us to use abbreviations, this mechanism also means that we can capture and save volatile values that might change over time, e.g., the current price of oil, or the current slot number, at a particular point in the execution of the contract, to be used later on in contract execution.

 ### Assert

-An assert contract `Assert obs cont` does not have any effect on the state of the contract, it immediately continues as `cont`, but it issues a warning when the Observation `obs` is false.
+An assert contract `Assert obs cont` does not have any effect on the state of the contract, it immediately continues as `cont`, but it issues a warning when the observation `obs` is false.
 It can be used to ensure that a property holds in any given point of the contract, since static analysis will fail if any execution causes an assert to be false.

-## Sample Escrow contract
+## Sample escrow contract

 Suppose that `alice` wants to buy a cat from `bob`, but neither of them trusts the other.
 Fortunately, they have a mutual friend `carol` whom they both trust to be neutral (but not enough to give her the money and act as an intermediary).
 They therefore agree on the following contract, written using simple functional pseudocode.
 This kind of contract is a simple example of *escrow*: